Brownie Baked Oatmeal

 • Do not over-whisk your eggs.
 You want a brownie texture, not a cakey texture.
 Beat the eggs until just combined.
 Do not whisk them until foamy.

-• Amp up the protein by adding a scoop (1/4 cup) of your favorite protein powder.
+• Add protein powder.
+Amp up the protein by adding a scoop (1/4 cup) of your favorite protein powder.

-• Use mix-ins, like chia seeds, shredded coconut, a sprinkling of toasted almonds, walnuts, or pecans.
-Nut butter is great, and I love the addition of peanut butter or almond butter.
+• Use mix-ins such as chia seeds, shredded coconut, or a sprinkling of toasted almonds, walnuts, or pecans.
+Nut butter is great, and I love adding peanut butter or almond butter.

 To store.
-Keep the leftovers in an airtight container in the fridge for about two weeks.
+Keep leftover baked oatmeal in an airtight container in the fridge for up to 1 week.

 To freeze.
-Store leftover portions in ziplock bags in the freezer for six months.
+Store leftover portions of brownie baked oatmeal in ziplock bags in the freezer for 6 months.

 brownie baked oats.